CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Theoretical analysis of 's performance

 At a high level, our analysis unfolds as follows.
 We demonstrate that by setting the entries of a client's loss vector (SLV) to the square root of model losses, \clove can accurately recover client clustering with high probability in each round.
 This, in turn, enables \clove to accurately match clients to models with high probability by utilizing the minimum-cost bipartite matching between clusters and models.
 Consequently, we show that the distance between the models constructed by \clove and their optimal counterparts decreases exponentially with the number of rounds, following the application of client gradient updates, thus implying fast convergence of \clove to optimal models.

-For our analysis we make some assumptions, including that all $\theta^*_i \in \mathbb{R}^d$ have unit norms and their minimum separation $\Delta> 0$ is close to $1$.
-We also assume the number of clusters $K$ is small in comparison to the total number of clients $M$ and the dimension $d$.
-We assume that each client of cluster $k$ uses the same number $n_k$ of i.i.d. data points independently chosen at each round.
+\textbf{Assumptions:} For our analysis we make some assumptions: 1) All $\theta^*_i \in \mathbb{R}^d$ have unit norms and their minimum separation $\Delta> 0$ is close to $1$.
+2) The number of clusters $K$ is small in comparison to the total number of clients $M$ and the dimension $d$.
+3) Each client of cluster $k$ uses the same number $n_k$ of i.i.d. data points independently chosen at each round.
+4) $\Delta / \sigma \gg 1$, i.e. there is either low noise, or high noise as long as the separation between cluster centers is high.
+In other words, the SNR (Signal to Noise Ratio) is not too small.

+Note that, like \IFCA, we assume that the optimal models are separated by a value $\Delta$.
+However, unlike \IFCA, we do not impose any assumptions on the separation of the initial models.

 For a given model \(\theta\), the \textbf{empirical loss} $\mathcal{L}_k^i(\theta)$ for a client \(i\) in cluster \(k\) is: